CryptoGerm/CryptoGerm/README.md

 <img src="https://raw.githubusercontent.com/CryptoGerm/CryptoGerm/main/header-clouds-intro.png" alt="banner that says Hey there, I'm Stuti - NICE TO MEET YOU on top of a cloud background">
 <samp>
 <p>
-	I'm <a href="https://cryptogerm.github.io/">Stuti</a> currently a third Year Computer Science and Engineering student at <a href="https://www.upes.ac.in/">UPES</a>🎓 and aspiring Data Scientist:computer:.</br></br>
+	I'm <a href="https://cryptogerm.github.io/">Stuti</a> currently a pre-final year Computer Science and Engineering student at <a href="https://www.upes.ac.in/">UPES</a>🎓 and aspiring Data Scientist:computer:.</br></br>
-	As a CSE student, my research interests are centered around Web Development🌐 and Data Science💻, particularly Data Analysi📊 of huge amount of data to derive meaningful insights out of it.
+	As a CSE student, my research interests are centered around Web Development🌐 and Data Science💻, particularly Data Analysis📊 of huge amount of data to derive meaningful insights out of it.
 However, I am broadly interested in applying machine learning techniques to create automated systems by modeling human behaviour🤖.
 Outside of Computer Science, I am passionate about a variety of topics, one of which is Armed Forces.</br></br>
 	I occassionally participate in Hackathons:bulb:.
 I continue to be enthusiastic about developing my existing skills and expanding my knowledge of the field.
 </p>